Russia's war on Ukraine latest news: Drones hit Kyiv as Putin visits Belarus | Headlines

 - Ukraine

-Russia hit key infrastructure in and around Kyiv in a "kamikaze" drone attack on Monday, hours before President Vladimir Putin arrived in Belarus, fuelling fears he will pressure his ally to join a new offensive on Ukraine.
+Russian "kamikaze" drones hit key energy infrastructure in and around Kyiv on Monday and President Vladimir Putin visited Belarus for the first time since 2019, fuelling Ukrainian fears he will pressure his ally to open a new invasion front.
 BELARUS - NEW FRONT?

-ECONOMY/DIPLOMACY * Zelenskiy asked Western leaders meeting in Latvia including British Prime Minister Rishi Sunak, to supply a wide range of weapons systems, renewing his longstanding call for more military support.
+* Putin's visit to Belarus comes after the recent major battlefield setbacks for Moscow, stoking fears that the former Soviet ally could be pressured to reopen a new front against Ukraine. * Putin and his Belarusian counterpart President Alexander extolled the benefits of cooperation, but they hardly mention the war raging in Ukraine at their joint news conference.

-* Veteran U.S. diplomat Henry Kissinger said the time was approaching for a negotiated peace in Ukraine to reduce the risk of another devastating world war, but Kyiv dismissed his comments as amounting to "appeasing the aggressor."
-CONFLICT
+* Zelenskiy asked Western leaders meeting in Latvia to supply a wide range of weapons systems, renewing his longstanding call for more military support. * Moldova's spy chief warned on Monday of a "very high" risk of a new Russian offensive towards his country's east next year and said Moscow still aimed to secure a land corridor through Ukraine to the breakaway Moldovan region of Transdniestria.

-* The power grid operator described the situation as "difficult" and said the Dnipropetrovsk region and areas in the centre and east of the country were the worst affected.
+POWER * The power grid operator described the situation as "difficult" and said the Dnipropetrovsk region and areas in the centre and east of the country were the worst affected.
 Emergency power outages affected several locations, including Kyiv city, the surrounding region and the regions of Kharkiv, Sumy, Poltava and Zaporizhzhia, operator Ukrenergo said.
-(Compiled by Shri Navaratnam and Tomasz Janowski)
+(Compiled by Tomasz Janowski and Hugh Lawson)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)